amatiasq/components/README.md

 </test>
 ```

-Wich whill generate `out/my-component.js` (below) and `my-component.html` for documentation and manual testing.
+Which whill generate `out/my-component.js` (below) and `my-component.html` for documentation and manual testing.

 ```js
 export const template = `